revbayes/revbayes.github.io/tutorials/intro/rev.md

 following value to it.
 ```
 # Variable assignment: constant
-a <- 1                           # assignment of constant node `a'
+a <- 1                           # assignment of constant node 'a'
 ```
-You see the value of ‘a’ by just typing in the variable name and pressing enter.
+You see the value of 'a' by just typing in the variable name and pressing enter.
 ```
-a                                # printing the value of `a'
+a                                # printing the value of 'a'
 ```
 Next, we create a deterministic variable `b` using the `:=` assignment computed by `exp(a)` and another deterministic variable `c` computed by